-As a result, the FY13 request is a carefully balanced package that keeps America safe and sustains U.S. leadership abroad.
+Members of the committee, the FY13 request is a carefully balanced package that keeps America safe and sustains U.S. leadership abroad.
 As you take a look at the individual parts of this plan, I encourage you to do what the Department has done: to bear in mind the strategic trade-offs inherent in any particular budget decision, and the need to balance competing strategic objectives in a resource-constrained environment.